-A professor imparted deep biblical wisdom that God has deeply inflicted on my heart; you can only pour out what you put in.
+A professor imparted deep biblical wisdom that God has deeply inflicted on my heart; because you can only pour out what you put in.
 I am so thankful for all the small and large moments I get to spend with God.
 That is often worshiping Him, listening to podcasts or the audio bible often on the car ride to and from work, while doing chores, or rare moments of relaxation.
 It often includes writing papers or “doing research” on biblical topics related to counselling and personal interests.
 As well there are moments where through fellowship and godly mentors, God fills me.
 I desire to pour out a lot, I can’t do that on my own, I need to allow God to fill me.

+Did you feel blessed by, Inspiring Women: Life With Christina?
 Read about another woman who reflects on married life?
 Read: What I Learned After Thirty Years of Marriage.